And Their Refinement of the Decline

-And Their Refinement of the Decline is the seventh and most recent studio album by Stars of the Lid, which was released by Kranky in April 2007.
+And Their Refinement of the Decline is the seventh and final studio album by Stars of the Lid, which was released by Kranky in April 2007.
 The album was Kranky's 100th release, and was issued as a double CD and as a triple vinyl LP set (featuring alternate artwork).
 And Their Refinement of the Decline features minimal, droning compositions of varied length created from treated guitar, horn, piano, and other classical instruments.